No Thoroughfare: Plot summary

 Two boys from the Foundling Hospital are given the same name, Walter Wilding, with disastrous consequences in adulthood.
 After the death of one – now a proprietor of a wine merchant's company – the executors, to right the wrong, are commissioned to find a missing heir.
 Their quest takes them from wine cellars in the City of London to the sunshine of the Mediterranean – across the Alps in winter.
 Danger and treachery would prevail were it not for the courage of the heroine, Marguerite, and a faithful company servant.

 The novel

 The story contains crafted descriptions, well-drawn and diverse characters, eerie and exotic backgrounds, mystery, semi-concealed identities, brinkmanship with death, romance, the eventual triumph of Good over Evil, and many other elements expected in classic Dickens.

-At 48,000 words it is the length of many modern novels, and longer than any of Dickens' Christmas novels, which are all between 31,000-34,000 words.
+At 48,000 words it is the length of many modern novels, and longer than any of Dickens' Christmas novels, which are all between 31,000 and 34,000 words.